hnky/blog/custom-vision-jetson-nano.md

 **status: work in progress**

 # Running a GPU enabled Azure Custom Vision container on a NVidia Jetson nano

-In this article we will go through the steps needed to run Custom Vision Containers created with Microsoft Azure Custom Vision.
+In this article we will go through the steps needed to run computer vision containers created with Microsoft Azure Custom Vision.
 An AI service and end-to-end platform for applying computer vision to your specific scenario.

 At the end of this walk through you are running your own models on a GPU enabled NVidia Jetson nano in a Docker Container.

 ## 1 - Setup your device
 First you have to setup your device with the lastest version and change some settings.